drashland/website-v2/docs/drash/v2.x/2_tutorials/1_introduction/1_add_drash_as_a_dependency.md

   deps.ts
 ```

 Please make sure you have this file created and set up properly.
+Most of the
+tutorials with steps will have creating this `deps.ts` file as the first step as
+a reminder.

 ## Managing Dependencies